Montana-Media-Arts/340-interactive-art/_TODO-and-NOTES.md

 - What about a reel for presentation at the same time at 440?
 Same nights.

-# Thoughts for Fall 2021
+## Thoughts for Fall 2021

-- For all written assignments, provide a template, with headings, and examples of how to gad damned, fucking write.
+- For all written assignments, provide a template, with headings, and examples of how to god damned, fucking write.

+---

 # Fall 2020 Recap with TA’s - Nov 16, 2020